Body pains while pregnant? It may be part of the pregnancy journey, but that doesn’t mean you must suffer through it, Mama.

 In this article, we’ll dive into the causes of body pains while pregnant, what you can do to ease the pain, and how traditional herbal remedies can do wonders for your body.

 What causes body pains while pregnant?

 Aches and pains are pretty much part of the pregnancy journey.
 It’s uncomfortable but sadly unavoidable.
-One major reason why we experience these kinds of pain is that women’s bodies change throughout pregnancy to accommodate their growing fetuses Ligaments, for instance, stretch as the uterus expands.
-Even the pubic bone area can experience sharp pains because of the pelvic ligaments loosening up.
+One primary reason we experience these kinds of pain is that women’s bodies change throughout pregnancy to accommodate their growing fetuses.
+Ligaments, for instance, stretch as the uterus expands.
+As a result, even the pubic bone area can experience sharp pains because the pelvic ligaments loosen up.

 What are the common pains pregnant women experience?

 There are many different types of body aches pregnant women experience.
-Cramping, Braxton-Hicks contractions, fatigue, headaches, and pelvic pain are just some of the most common ones.
+However, cramping, Braxton-Hick contractions, fatigue, headaches, and pelvic pain are some of the most common.

 Many pregnant women experience cramps or sudden sharp pains down their legs because of their growing uterus.
-If you are experiencing pain that runs from your lower back to the back of your leg, knee, or foot, you may have sciatica.
+For example, you may have sciatica if you are experiencing pain that runs from your lower back to the back of your leg, knee, or foot.

 Carpal Tunnel Syndrome

 Even your wrists are not safe from pregnancy pains.
 Did you know that 31% to 62% of pregnant women experience carpal tunnel syndrome?
 According to Healthline, it’s usually caused by the narrowing of the carpal tunnel in the wrist, mainly because of fluid retention and swelling during pregnancy.
 And with a narrow passageway, the median nerve becomes compressed and therefore causes pain, numbness, or a burning sensation in the fingers.